olimsaidov/research/evolution-analysis/5-business-value-delivery-analysis/platform-value-creation.md

 ## Introduction

 Platform value creation represents a fundamental shift from traditional linear value chains to dynamic, multi-sided ecosystems.
-The Jarima platform exemplifies this transformation in the civic technology space, creating value through network effects, ecosystem development, and the orchestration of interactions between diverse stakeholders.
+The E-Jarima platform exemplifies this transformation in the civic technology space, creating value through network effects, ecosystem development, and the orchestration of interactions between diverse stakeholders.
 This analysis explores how the platform creates, captures, and distributes value across its ecosystem.

 *For visual representation of the complete value creation network, see the [Value Creation Network diagram](../diagrams/value-creation-network.md) and [Stakeholder Ecosystem diagram](../diagrams/stakeholder-ecosystem.md).*